 Navigation & Buddy Tracking

 Snow2 features a built-in GPS that enables full resort navigation, and when paired with a compatible Android or iOS device, provides real-time buddy tracking.
 The days of soggy paper trail maps are over, with Snow2 riders always know where they’ve been, where they’re going, and where their friends are.

 Pairing it with a compatible Android or iOS smartphone will allow users to receive texts, display calls and access music player controls all from within the HUD.
 With Snow2, users can keep their expensive smartphone safe in a pocket while staying connected.

 Things happen fast on the mountain and the Snow2 HUD tracks it all.
 With Recon’s new Engage mobile apps and website, users are able to download and process all the data that the HUD has recorded.
 From the Engage platform users can review and store stats and achievements, and share them via social media accounts.

 API Compatibility with Recon Jet

 Recon Snow2 shares the same computing platform with the company’s other innovation, Recon Jet, empowering developers to develop simultaneously for both.
-Snow2 and Jet have the same display size and resolution, and use the same Android-based OS.
-The open SDK, which extends the Android SDK (API level 17), allows developers to write apps that will run on either device.
+Snow2 and Jet have the same display size and resolution, and use the same smartphone-class OS.
+The open SDK allows developers to write apps that will run on either device.
 Both devices are also capable of connecting to some 3rd party peripheral controllers.
 Many developers are currently using Snow2 and its SDK as a dev kit for apps they intend to run on Recon Jet.